Multiple endocrine neoplasia type 1: Treatment

 The treatment of choice of parathyroid tumors is open bilateral exploration with subtotal (3/4) or total parathyroidectomy.
 Autoimplantation may be considered in case of a total parathyroidectomy.
 Optimal timing for this operation has not yet been established but it should be performed by an experienced endocrine surgeon.

 Endocrine pancreatic tumor are treated with surgery and cytotoxic drugs in case of malignant disease.

 Pituitary tumors are treated with surgery (acromegaly and Mb.
 Cushing) or medicine (prolactinomas).

-Culture and society

-In the video game Trauma Team, Gabriel Cunningham's son, Joshua Cunningham, is diagnosed with Wermer's syndrome.

-It is also mentioned in the South Korean drama "Medical Top Team", as Dr. Choi Ah Jin (Oh Yeon-seo) is diagnosed with MEN-1.